micha1805/smartcontractLottery/README.md

 # Smartcontract Lottery

 1. User can enter lottery with ETH based on USD fee (let say the entry fee is $50, this will be payed in ETH base on its current price)
-2. An admin will choose when the lottery os over
+2. An admin will choose when the lottery is over
 3. The lottery will select a random winner

-How do we want to test this?

-1. `mainnet-fork`
-2. `development` with mocks
-3. `testnet`

 ## .env file content